quizlet/fb_intercept_polyfill/README.md

 The polyfill will throw if you pass it the catchall key, telling you that this is not supported.
 If you intercept the polyfill by name intentionally, you'll not be able to restore it.
 So don't do that. :wink:

+### Installation instructions for library authors

+Version v1.x.x and v2.x.x will retain API intercompatibility as a promise. v1 will only run on hhvm 4.28 and below and v2 will only run on 4.20 and up.
+The public API has not changed, only the hhvm version requirement and some implementation details.

+We therefore **STRONGLY** advice that your version constraint for this library is `"^1|^2"`.
+This is required to be installable on all hhvm versions.

+Users of this library who do not intend to run on older hhvm versions can set a `"^2"` constraint, but the `"^1|^2"` constraint would also work for you.